Industry 4.0 & Smart Manufacturing

-By Dave Edstrom & David McPhail Memex
+October 12, 2016 by Dave Edstrom & David McPhail Memex

 Oct.
 11, 2016 – At Memex, we are frequently asked questions about both the Industrial Internet of Things (IIoT) and Industry 4.0.
 The questions usually start off, “What do you see happening in [IIoT/Industry 4.0]?”
 The conversation will quickly zero in on their real concern, which is to find an answer to the question: “What and when should I be doing something with [IIoT/Industry 4.0]?”